 Previously, Sheldon served as the director of the Institute for Justice’s Center for Judicial Engagement (CJE), where he educated the public about the role of the courts and the Constitution.
 As a litigator with the U.S. Chamber Litigation Center, he represented the U.S. Chamber in over 400 cases in federal and state courts addressing a wide range of legal issues, from free speech to property rights.
 He has also taught as a professorial lecturer at The George Washington University Law School.

 A native of the Mountain West states of Idaho and Utah, Sheldon nonetheless considers himself a carioca at heart after living two years in Rio de Janeiro, Brazil.
-He graduated with honors from The George Washington University Law School in 2008, where he co-founded the national Religious Freedom Moot Court.
-In 2005, Sheldon received his undergraduate degree in history from the University of Utah in Salt Lake City, Utah, where he was an avid policy and parliamentary debater.
+He graduated with honors from The George Washington University Law School, where he co-founded the national Religious Freedom Moot Court.
+Sheldon received his undergraduate degree in history from the University of Utah, where he was an avid policy and parliamentary debater.

-He lives in Arlington, Virginia with his wife and four children.
+He lives in the Philadelphia area with his wife and four children.
 He regrets to inform you that it is more likely than not that at least one of his kids will grow up to be a supervillain.
-In Sheldon’s free time, he’s an adjunct law professor, an avid reader, a genealogical researcher, and a pro bono litigator for military veterans, widows, and others.
+In Sheldon’s free time, he is an avid reader, artist, genealogical researcher, and pro bono litigator for military veterans, widows, and others.